Suzie Woolway, Administrator

 He and his wife own Aloha-n-Paradise, an Art Gallery, Internet Café and Espresso Bar in Waimea.
 He enjoys cooking, collects crystals and is passionate about anything electronic.
 He enjoys reading new age and science fiction; loves gardening, biking and the outdoor life both in the mountains and on the water.

 Renee is a graduate of University of Puget Sound and holds a degree in Occupational Therapy.
-She’s worn many hats in her field, including work as a clinical instructor and guest lecturer for UPS; in skilled nursing facilities, home health and most recently, in a very specialized community based program called Rehab Without Walls, providing intensive rehabiltation services in the home and community for people with neurological impairments.
+She’s worn many hats in her field, including work as a clinical instructor and guest lecturer for UPS; in skilled nursing facilities, home health and the community based program called Rehab Without Walls, providing intensive rehabilitation services in the home and community for people with neurological impairments.

 Living life to the fullest.